aspose-psd/Aspose.PSD-Reference-Tutorials/psd/english/java/advanced-techniques/adjust-gamma/_index.md

 - **Do I need a license for development?** A free trial works for testing; a commercial license is required for production use.
 - **What Java version is supported?** Aspose.PSD supports Java 8 and later.

+## How to Adjust Gamma in Java Image Processing
+Adjusting gamma is a core part of any **java image processing tutorial** that deals with brightness or contrast.
+Below we break down the steps, explain why each line matters, and show you how to integrate the process into your existing codebase.

-## What is java image processing?
+## What is Java Gamma Correction?

-Java image processing refers to the manipulation, analysis, and transformation of visual data using Java libraries.
-Tasks include resizing, filtering, color correction, and format conversion—all of which can be automated in desktop or web applications.
+Gamma correction changes the nonlinear relationship between the encoded pixel values and the displayed brightness.
+By tweaking the gamma curve you can **fix washed out image** problems or enhance details in shadows without over‑exposing highlights.

-## Why use Aspose.PSD for gamma correction?
+## Why Use Aspose.PSD for Gamma Correction?

-Aspose.PSD offers a high‑level API that abstracts the complexity of the PSD format, letting you focus on the actual image adjustments.
-It handles caching, colour profiles, and provides a straightforward `adjustGamma` call, making it ideal for **image gamma correction** and **convert psd to tiff** workflows.
+Aspose.PSD acts as a powerful **java image processing library** that abstracts away the complexities of the PSD format.
+It handles colour profiles, caching, and provides a simple `adjustGamma` call, making it ideal for **java gamma correction** and **convert PSD to TIFF** workflows.

 ## Prerequisites

-Before diving into the tutorial, make sure you have the following prerequisites set up:

-1. **Java Development Environment** – Ensure you have a Java development environment installed on your system.
+1. **Java Development Environment** – Java 8 or later installed.
-2. **Aspose.PSD Library** – Download and integrate the Aspose.PSD library into your Java project.
-You can find the necessary resources in the [documentation](https://reference.aspose.com/psd/java/).
+2. **Aspose.PSD Library** – Download and add the JAR to your project.
+See the official [documentation](https://reference.aspose.com/psd/java/).
-3. **Sample Image** – Prepare a sample PSD image that you'll use to apply the gamma adjustment.
+3. **Sample Image** – A PSD file you want to process (e.g., `sample.psd`).

 ## Import Packages

-To kick off the process, import the required packages in your Java project.
-This sets the stage for utilizing Aspose.PSD functionalities seamlessly.

 ```java
 import com.aspose.psd.Image;